 “I went to her aid.”
 Edmond grinned broadly.

-“Edmond the hero!
-I hope you did not lose a fight to him.”
+“Birdface the hero!
+I hope you did not lose a fight to the squire.”

 Edmond tossed his head.
 “No, I think he decided Rosamond was beneath him.
-Since then, we have danced together three times.
+Since then, she has danced with me three times.
+He held up three fingers.
 She makes me feel I am all right.”

 Albin clapped him on the back.
 “You have always been better than ‘all right.'"